jdweaver14/guide/index.md

 If you are unsure how to format or add content, and need more info on Markdown you can search on their [website](https://www.markdownguide.org/)

+# Creating Content

+If you are not sure how to start adding content to your digital portfolio, you can use your Resume as a starting point.

+## Your Bio

+You will likely want to include an “About Me” or “Bio” page.
+Here you can summarize who you are, what you are working on and what you are interested in.

+You could include information on the following:
+- Background
+- Education
+- Current Work
+- Areas of Professional Interest
+- Personal Interests / Hobbies

+Once you have your bio, pop it onto your GitHub repository.
+You can add links in markdown like this:

+> **John Smith**
+>> Computer Science Major at [Cornell Engineering](https://www.engineering.cornell.edu/).
+Team Lead at [Cornell App Dev](https://www.cornellappdev.com/ "Cornell App Dev").
+Interested in Natural Language Processing.
+>> Summer 2020 Intern at [Microsoft Research] (https://www.microsoft.com/en-us/research/).